mastodon/documentation/Using-Mastodon/FAQ.md

 #### Can I have more than one account?
 Can I use the same email on different instances?
 Yes and yes!
 If you find another instance you would like to join, sign up!
 Note that not all instances are open to new registrations and it’s possible that someone has already taken your preferred username.

-#### Can I import my followers to another instance?
+#### Can I import the people I follow to another instance?
 Yes.
 This may take time depending on the instance you move to.
 Talk to the admin of your new instance if you have difficulties.
-If your new instance does not federate with the instances your followers use, you may lose them.
+If your new instance does not federate with the instances of the people you follow, you may lose them.

 #### How do I prevent people from impersonating me?
 Because anyone can create a username on any instance, it is impossible to prevent others from using the same username on another instance.
 Some people have taken to running their own single-user instance to verify themselves, or use [Keybase](https://keybase.io/).